adamczyk777/jimp_exercises/tests/lib/gtest-1.8.0/googlemock/docs/v1_6/FrequentlyAskedQuestions.md

     .Times(0);
 ```

-## I have a failed test where Google Mock tells me TWICE that a particular expectation is not satisfied.
+## I have a failed out where Google Mock tells me TWICE that a particular expectation is not satisfied.
 Isn't this redundant? ##

 When Google Mock detects a failure, it prints relevant information
 (the mock function arguments, the state of relevant expectations, and